car blog, a blog about cars

 Remember When: 1952

-BOAC offers the first jet passenger service.
-New products include Kelloggs Sugar Frosted Flakes and Sugar Smacks, Holiday Inn motels, paint-by-numbers painting sets and chlorophyll (as an ingredient in various products, including mouthwashes, toothpastes and deodorants).
-New words include hot-rodder and printed circuit.
+New products included Kellogg's Sugar Frosted Flakes and Sugar Smacks, Holiday Inn motels, paint-by-numbers painting sets and chlorophyll (as an ingredient in various products, including mouthwashes, toothpastes and deodorants).
+Mr. Potato Head toy was introduced and became the first toy to be advertised on television.

-The New York Yankees win the World Series, defeating the Brooklyn Dodgers.
+The New York Yankees won the World Series, defeating the Brooklyn Dodgers, 4-3.
+Hill Gail won the Kentucky Derby.

 Disclaimer